fodela/Learning_React/lessons.md

 The 'ref' keyword can be used in to reference a particular element we want to select.
 It is like adding an id to allow selection using 'document.getquerySeletor' of vanilla js.

+NB: references can also be used to store value but is an advanced concept for later.

 - How it used:
   Say we want to focus a specific element